F. F. Bosworth: Death

 In 1957, when Bosworth's family thought it was his time to go, Branham visited his bedside, prayed with him, and was greatly encouraged by his testimony.
 Bosworth recovered his strength, and it was not until several months later, in 1958, when he eventually died.
 According to his son's description in the 9th edition of "Christ the Healer", the family was gathered around Bosworth's bedside talking, laughing, and singing about three weeks after Bosworth was in bed full-time.
 Bosworth then looked up, never saw the family members present, and began "to greet and hug people - he was enraptured ...
 He did this for several hours", then with a smile on his face he lay back and went to sleep.
 When Bosworth died, Branham was asked by the family to come to preach his funeral but was unable to attend because he was in the middle of a campaign.

+Bosworth's death certificate notes the presence of congestive heart failure and left-side paralysis due to a stroke.
+There was also evidence of a previous heart attack and diabetes.
+He also may have had lung cancer, among other ailments.

 Burton "B.B."
 Bosworth, the younger brother of F.F., died on Feb.
 17, 1958, in Ft.
 Lauderdale, Fla. at the age of 70.
 His death was caused by respiratory medullary failure, according to his death certificate.
 The medulla is the respiratory control center of the brain.
 Basically, he had a stroke to the medulla area of the brain, which controls the involuntary respiratory actions which caused respiratory failure.